UoMResearchIT/interaction-data-visualisation-tool/README.md

-# OBM Data Visualisation Tool (Working Title)
+# Interaction Data Visualisation Tool (IDVT)

 A web based data visualisation tool for the initial analysis of low level interaction data taken from object based user experiences.

-It takes the data and creates a set of plots that visualise the type and density of clicks, as well as summary statistics such as total number of clicks, average number of clicks per second and total time taken.
+The IDVT takes the data and creates a set of plots that visualise the type and density of clicks, as well as summary statistics such as total number of clicks, average number of clicks per second and total time taken.